Satarupa Sanyal: Career

 She quit acting and involved in film production.
 She worked as an assistant director and associated script writer to noted director Utpalendu Chakrabarty for seven years.
-In 1998 she made her debut film "Anu" as a director and producer under her own banner "SCUD".
-Till date she has directed Atatayee, Tanyabi Firti, Kalo Chita, Once Upon A Time In Kolkata, Tobuo Basanta, Onyo Opalaa.
+In 1998 she made her debut film Anu as a director and producer under her own banner Scud.
+Till date she has directed Atatayee, Tanyabi Firti, Kalo Chita, Once Upon A Time In Kolkata, Tobuo Basanta, and Onyo Opalaa.

-She has made some important short films like FOOL FOR LOVE, starring Anurag Kashyap and Ritabhari, HOW ABOUT A KISS, starring Rajat Kapoor and Ritabhari.
+She has made some important short films like Fool for Love, starring Anurag Kashyap and Ritabhari, How about a Kiss, starring Rajat Kapoor and Ritabhari.